ethanimproving/Family-Ideas/Goals/Timeline of my Life.md

 This is my example note with profound thoughts about this event in my life.
 ```

-The code for the plugin is available at the following GitHub repository: https://github.com/Darakah/obsidian-timelines

-I have it cloned on my computer.
-I want to make changes to the code such that instead of using an HTML span to get the data (such as data-date, data-end), it uses the frontmatter in the note.
+I want to make changes to the code such that instead of using an HTML span or div to get the data (such as data-date, data-end), it uses the frontmatter in the note.
 Here is an example:

 ```markdown
 ---